Web Security Headers Fundamentals

 Phase 5: Legacy Header Audit & Deprecation Management

-Server Configuration: Nginx:
+Server Configuration:

 Verification Steps:

-Server Configuration: Nginx:
+Server Configuration:

-add_header Content-Security-Policy "default-src 'self'; script-src 'self' 'nonce-{RANDOM}';" always;
+add_header Content-Security-Policy-Report-Only "default-src 'self'; report-to csp-endpoint" always;

-Header always set Content-Security-Policy "default-src 'self'; script-src 'self' 'nonce-{RANDOM}';"
+Header always set Content-Security-Policy-Report-Only "default-src 'self'; report-to csp-endpoint"

 Verification Steps:

-Security Trade-Offs & Operational Considerations
+Security Trade-offs & Operational Considerations